Night00300/Night00300/README.md

 - 👋 Hi, I’m @Night00300
 - 👀 I’m interested in coding, playing video games.
 - 🌱 I’m currently learning In high school
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me
-- 📫 How to reach me ...
+- www.linkedin.com/in/night00300

 <!---
 Night00300/Night00300 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.